The Rise of the Novel: New Criticism

 Significantly, Watt challenges the pervasive literary theory of his day, New Criticism, in which a work of literature functions as a self-contained, self-referential aesthetic object.
-In contrast, Watts insisted that "a work is not an autonomous object, [and] ideas and novels do not exist independently of each other."
+In contrast, Watt insisted that "a work is not an autonomous object, [and] ideas and novels do not exist independently of each other."
 Rather, an artist's work is involuntarily enmeshed with the social and moral norms of their world and their time.

-Also, Watt discuses historical and literary analysis to show how the novel's narratives are affected by the intellectual and social outlook of the 18th century.
+Also, Watt discusses historical and literary analysis to show how the novel's narratives are affected by the intellectual and social outlook of the 18th century.
 Here, Watt says that understanding an artwork requires taking into account its historical, social, and biographical context.
 This knowledge not only helps to understand the author's intended meaning but also the effects of a culture that were unseen to the author and their original audience.
 According to Watt, Literature is very important because it emulates the Zeitgeist, or spirit, of that era.
 It also "in turn becomes a significant part of the cultural and intellectual history."